 Uniform Construction Code

-- International Building Code (IBC) 2015 (code for all buildings and structures not regulated by the International Residential Code:
+International Building Code 2018 (code for all buildings and structures not regulated by the International Residential Code:

 - Chapter 1 is not adopted (most of its requirements are incorporated in Chapter 403 of the UCC regulation)

-- Chapter 27 (Electrical) requires that all electrical components, equipment, and systems in buildings and structures covered by the IBC comply with the requirements of National Fire Protection Association 70-2014, National Electric Code.
+- Chapter 27 (Electrical) requires that all electrical components, equipment and systems in buildings and structures covered by the IBC comply with the requirements of NFPA 70-2017, National Electric Code.

 Many of these codes have various code sections amended by the UCC Review and Advisory Council (RAC).
-This information was published on September 28, 2018, in the Pennsylvania Bulletin and became effective on October 1, 2018.
-Access these changes.
+This information was published on February 14, 2022, in the Pennsylvania Bulletin and became effective the same date.
+Access to these changes is provided by the link below.
 This information will also be posted on our website in the near future.